PlatONnetwork/docs/docs/JS-SDK.md

 ### Usage

-First, make sure the nodeJS environment is successfully installed locally. `WEB3.JS` uses the [lerna](https://github.com/lerna/lerna) management tool to optimize the workflow of the multi-package code base hosted on `git/npm`, so you make sure before installing The lerna package has been installed globally.
+First, make sure the nodeJS environment is successfully installed locally. `WEB3.JS` uses the [lerna](https://github.com/lerna/lerna) management tool to optimize the workflow of the multi-package code base hosted on `git/npm`, so you should make sure the lerna package has been installed globally before installing.
 If not, execute the command `npm i lerna -g` for global installation.

-Then you can integrate client-sdk-js into the project project through package management tools such as npm or yarn, the steps are as follows:
+Then you can integrate client-sdk-js into the project through package management tools such as npm or yarn, the steps are as follows:

 - npm: `npm i PlatONnetwork/client-sdk-js`
 - yarn: `yarn add PlatONnetwork/client-sdk-js`